RosanneLogeart/rosannelogeart.github.io/_pages/about.md

 Welcome to my website!
 ------

 * I am a PhD Candidate at the Paris School of Economics (PSE) and the University Paris 1 Panthéon-Sorbonne.
+My thesis advisor is Mireille Chiroleu-Assouline.

 * I am currently a teaching fellow at Sciences Po.
 I visited the University of California, Berkeley in 2022-2023.